 Playing time is half the battle when it comes to fantasy relevance, and Evan White appears to have that in spades.
 After signing a 6-year, $24M deal this offseason, it looks like White will enter the year as the Mariners’ everyday first baseman.
 White is coming off an impressive 400 plate appearances in AA where he slashed .293/.350/.488 with 18 homers.
-He profiles as a guy who could hit 25 homers with a decent average, though when it comes to rookies anything can happen.
+He profiles as a guy who could hit 25 homers over a full season with a decent average–though when it comes to rookies, anything can happen.

 Well, if you’re gonna throw a hail mary when it comes to your first baseman, who better to do it with than Aguilar?
 Just 29 years old, Aguilar is only a season removed from a 35-homer campaign that saw him drive in 108 runs in 566 plate appearances.
 The move to Miami doesn’t bode super well for his power output, but he should be the team’s primary first baseman.
 If he can sort out the reason why his wOBA against fastballs dropped from .424 in 2018 to .329 last year, he could be an excellent sleeper in deeper leagues.

 No. 30: Michael Chavis (Boston Red Sox)

 Chavis got off to a hot start in 2019, smacking 10 homers over his first 157 plate appearances.
 Then his elevated strikeout rate caught up with him, causing his batting average to plummet.
 Though Chavis does have a healthy amount of power, and should soak up plenty of at-bats in a strong Boston lineup between first base and second base, there are enough holes in his swing that he may not even be worth the gamble in a short season.

 Photo by Brian Rothmuller/Icon Sportswire | Adapted by Justin Paradis (@freshmeatcomm on Twitter)